CoinAlpha/basket-protocol/README.md

 - Block Number    :       2868147

 ## Security
-The CoinAlpha team at all times aims to follow best practices and keep up to date with the latest changes in the rapidly changing field of smart contract and blockchain development.
+The CoinAlpha team, to the extent possible, aims to follow industry best practices and keep up to date with the rapidly developing field of smart contracts and blockchain engineering.
 Some of the guides and best practices followed include:
 - [OpenZeppelin contracts](https://github.com/OpenZeppelin/zeppelin-solidity): the Basket Protocol uses some of the standardized and widely accepted OpenZeppelin contracts
 - [ConsenSys: Smart Contract Security Best Practices](https://github.com/ConsenSys/smart-contract-best-practices)